 [gallery ids=“2455,2456” type=“rectangular”]

 This clean-up is done due to the fact, that e.g. if you do not have ordering capabilities on a site you still might use the catalog feature.

 Templates breakdown for those components is quite simple - mostly we have templates of data source type, that are used to control various properties of a component.

 Front-end logic related to those components was decoupled from original scripts and injected only when the component is used.

-If we take a look at a code attached to a ProductRecommendations rendering this would lead us Catalog feature back-end implementation.
-Over here we have quite a lite controller that rely on dependency injection to get access to products information from Commerce Server.
+If we take a look at a code attached to a ProductRecommendations rendering this would lead us to Catalog feature back-end implementation.
+Over here we have quite a lite controller that relies on dependency injection to get access to products information from Commerce Server.
 The functionality is injected via controller constructor params instantiated by Windsor and implemented using a facade pattern (or repository as it is usually called).

 Most of the work in the foundation layer was done around wrapping and decoupling direct calls to Commerce Server.
 This also helps to make controllers of the feature layer thinner and easier to test.

 Ideally, you would have generalized API for an abstract e-commerce platform that you should be able to expose from the foundation and reference in the feature layer.
 The complexity of this exercise was far beyond the scope of this project.
 Even a possibility to create and maintain API of that kind, let’s say, for a base functionality of 5 top commerce vendors is questionable, from my point of view.
-I’m not even talking about all customizations that usually added to them.
+I’m not even talking about all customizations that are usually added to them.

-In the next post, I am going to cover challenges of the implementation as well as some aspects of front-end integrations and testing.
+In the next post, I am going to cover the challenges of the implementation as well as some aspects of front-end integrations and testing.